-To the Directors of Melbourne Convention Bureau Limited
+To the Directors of the Melbourne Convention Bureau Limited

-Opinion

-I have audited the financial report of Melbourne Convention Bureau Limited (the company) which comprises the:

-- statement of financial position as at 30 June 2021 - statement of profit or loss and other comprehensive income for the year then ended - statement of changes in equity for the year then ended - statement of cash flows for the year then ended - notes to the financial statements, including significant accounting policies - directors' declaration.

-In my opinion the financial report is in accordance with the Corporations Act 2001 including:

-- giving a true and fair view of the financial position of the company as at 30 June 2021 and its financial performance and cash flows for the year then ended - complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis for Opinion

-I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
+Opinion I have audited the financial report of the Melbourne Convention Bureau Limited (the company) which comprises the: statement of financial position as at 30 June 2022 statement of profit or loss and other comprehensive income for the year then ended statement of changes in equity for the year then ended statement of cash flows for the year then ended notes to the financial statements, including significant accounting policies directors' declaration.
+In my opinion the financial report is in accordance with the Corporations Act 2001 including: gives a true and fair view of the financial position of the company as at 30 June 2022 and its financial performance and cash flows for the year then ended complying with Australian Accounting Standards and the Corporations Regulations 2001.
+Basis for Opinion I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
 I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.

-My independence is established by the Constitution Act 1975.
+My independence is established by the Constitution Act 1975 .
 My staff and I are independent of the company in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.

-I confirm that the independence declaration required by the Corporations Act 2001, which has been given to the Directors of the company, would be in the same terms if given to the Directors as at the time of this auditor's report.

 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.

-Other information

-The Directors of the company are responsible for the Other Information, which comprises the information in the company's annual report for the year ended 30 June 2021 but does not include the financial report and my auditor's report thereon.
+Other information The Directors of the company are responsible for the Other Information, which comprises the information in the Directors' Report for the year ended 30 June 2022, but does not include the financial report and my auditor's report thereon.
 My opinion on the financial report does not cover the Other Information and accordingly, I do not express any form of assurance conclusion on the Other Information.
 However, in connection with my audit of the financial report, my responsibility is to read the Other Information and in doing so, consider whether it is materially inconsistent with the financial report or the knowledge I obtained during the audit, or otherwise appears to be materially misstated.
-If, based on the work I have performed.
-I conclude there is a material misstatement
+If, based on the work I have performed, I conclude there is a material misstatement of the Other Information, I am required to report that fact.
+I have nothing to report in this regard.

-Level 31 / 35 Collins Street, Melbourne Vic 3000 T 03 8601 7000 enquiries@audit.vic.gov.au www.audit.vic.gov.au